Sz-Tim/isRev/ms/msDraft.md

 That is, the most speciose genus does not appear to drive the overall richness pattern.
 The elevation with highest species richness does, however, tend to coincide with the richness peak of the most speciose genus.
 Therefore, though the general species richness pattern is not driven by one genus, some specific aspects may be.

 ## Subfamily richness
 The number of ant subfamilies shows less distinct patterns elevationally than the number of species or the number of genera.
 The most speciose subfamily along each gradient comprises 39–73% of the total species richness (mean ± SE: 0.545 ± 0.0204).
-The proportion of species in the most speciose subfamily is highly variable across elevations and the pattern is not consistent among gradients. increase to plateau (3/16) increase (3/16) flat (3/16) flat then increase (4/16)
+The proportion of species in the most speciose subfamily is highly variable across elevations and the pattern is not consistent among gradients.
-U-shaped (1/16)
-plateau then decrease (2/16)
+Across elevations, that proportion may be constant at low and middle elevations and then increase toward the peak (4/16), remain constant across the gradient (3/16), increase consistently across the gradient (3/16), increase to a plateau (3/16), remain constant at low and middle elevations and then decrease toward the peak (2/16), or be U-shaped (1/16).
 Generally, the most speciose subfamily is distributed more broadly (GET RANGE DATA) and persists in higher elevations than species in the other subfamilies.
 As with species richness patterns in the most speciose genus, the species richness patterns of the most speciose subfamilies tend to be remarkably similar to both the overall species richness pattern and the richness pattern of the remaining species.
 The elevational species richness pattern does not result from the richness pattern of the most speciose subfamily.
 The richness patterns within the non-dominant subfamilies is less clear due to the lower total number of species.
 However, the subfamilies with enough species tend to follow the same overall trend as the total species richness pattern.

+## Takehome

 # Beta Diversity
+In a broad sense, beta diversity is quantifies the variation in the species composition across space or time [@Anderson2011].
+Species composition can vary, however, due to either the substitution of one species for another, called *turnover*, or due to the loss or addition of species, called *nestedness* [@Baselga2010; @Baselga2012; @Legendre2014].
+Differences in turnover and nestedness suggest variation in the ecological processes underlying the community composition.
+To explore the change in ant communities across elevational gradients, I used the Sørensen-family metrics in the R package *betapart* to calculate the overall beta diversity, turnover, and nestedness between adjacent sites along each gradient [@Baselga2010; @Baselga2012; @BaseOrme2012].
+These indices allow for unbiased comparisons among communities of differing richness [@Baselga2012].
+I calculated each component using the species composition, genus composition, and subfamily composition at each elevation.

 ## Species

 ## Genus

 ## Subfamily

+## Comparison across taxonomic levels

+## Take home

+# Natural history
+## Data

+## Nesting

+## Diet specialization

+## Take home

+# Into the unknown
+## Habitat complexity

+## Litter depth

+## Other suggested drivers

+## Changes through time

+# Conclusion

 # Figure Legends
 **Figure 1.** Robust patterns of ant species richness across elevational gradients.